garrisonlowe/Streamlit-Stock-Dashboard/README.md

 # Streamlit Stock Dashboard

-A Streamlit application that uses the yFinance API to gather data and visualize stock market data, including price, volume, and moving averages.
-The app also includes a sidebar for user input to select the stock symbol, date range, and moving average period.
+A Streamlit application that leverages the yFinance API to fetch and visualize stock market data.
+The app displays key metrics such as price, volume, and moving averages.
+It features a user-friendly sidebar for selecting the stock symbol, date range, and moving average period.

 [Try it out here!](https://app-stock-dashboard-rcf3kwydlx5knj9njeumpz.streamlit.app)

+**Key Features:**
+- Fetches real-time stock data using the yFinance API.
+- Visualizes stock price, volume, and moving averages.
+- Interactive sidebar for user input:
+    - Select stock symbol.
+    - Choose date range.
+    - Set moving average period.

 ## Data Scraping and Preparation